Newly diagnosed with Lymphoma? We Can Help.

 ACF provides comprehensive information for people dealing with cancer.
 We depend on donations from the general public to support and empower all cancer patients.
 Please Support us.

 Start your Cancer education here.

-Vital to helping you understand your condition and manage your care is keeping track of important phone numbers, treatment history, side effects, and laboratory results, such as your complete blood count (CBC).
+Vital to helping you understand your lymphoma and manage your care is keeping track of important phone numbers, treatment history, side effects, and laboratory results, such as your complete blood count (CBC).
 Use these tools to help organize this information so you can be an active participant in your cancer care.
 Keep them handy for use at home and bring them along to your doctor visits and other medical appointments.